zhangzongliang/pmf/README.md

 ### Computing resources

 Please be patient!
 Running the code on a single CPU is quite slow.
 Taking an Intel(R) Core(TM) i5-3470 CPU @3.20GHz for example, it would consume tens of minutes, a couple of hours, and tens of hours to _fit_cylinder_, _fit_building_, and _fit_character_, respectively.
-Fortunatly, the code can be naturally run in parallel to achieve few-shot character recognition.
+Fortunately, the code can be naturally run in parallel to achieve few-shot character recognition.

 ### A practical tip for implementing